Eric Berne: Background and education (1927–1938)

 In 1939, Berne became an American citizen and shortened his name from Eric Lennard Bernstein to Eric Berne.

 In 1949, he was admitted as a Fellow in the American Psychiatric Association.

 Career (1938–1970)

 From 1938 to 1940, Berne was an assistant physician at Ring Sanitarium, Arlington Heights, Massachusetts.

 From 1940 to 1943 he was employed as a psychiatrist in a sanitarium in Connecticut, and concurrently as a clinical assistant in psychiatry at Mt Sinai Hospital in New York.
 He also maintained a private practice.

 In 1943, during World War II, Berne joined the United States Army Medical Corps and served as a psychiatrist.
 He rose from the rank of Lieutenant, to Captain, and then to Major.
 His assignments included Spokane, Washington, Ft.
 Ord, California and Brigham City, Utah.

-After his discharge in 1946, he settled in Carmel, California, and resumed his psychoanalytic training that he had begun in New York City, prior to the War, at the San Francisco Psychoanalytic Society and Institute.
-During 1947–1949 Berne studied under Erik Erikson.